On This Page:

 The symptom checker can then be accessed at the top of the New Kensington app home screen.

-The University's Return to Work site includes information for employees exhibiting signs and symptoms of COVID-19, as well as guidance for supervisors.
+The University's Return to Work on campus site includes information for employees exhibiting signs and symptoms of COVID-19, as well as guidance for supervisors.

 - CDC: How to Protect Yourself and Others